-Muffin Revolution is committed to sending women in the Congo to medical school or law school every year.
-Why women in the Congo, you ask?
+Muffin Revolution is committed to sending women in the Democratic Republic of Congo to medical school or law school every year.
+Why women in Congo, you ask?
 Here's the story.

 "What if my ring could go toward lifting one of these women up?" she asked herself.

 Out of that question, a non-profit was born.
-The Ring Project takes donated rings (or any type of jewelry), sells them wholesale to a jeweler, and provides scholarships to women in the DRC who are committed to building up their communities, their country and more specifically, women.
+The Ring Project takes donated rings (or any type of jewelry), sells them wholesale to a jeweler, and provides law school & medical school scholarships to women in Congo who are committed to building up their communities, their country and more specifically, women.

-The pain of one woman’s divorce goes toward helping a woman on the other side of the planet who is rising up and reaching for more.
-This very act of helping another woman is healing in itself and creates a "ring of support" where all the women involved are leaning on one another in gratitude, support, and encouragement.
+Education is power.
+Through The Ring Project, the pain of one woman’s divorce is transformed into power for another woman on the other side of the world.
+This very act of helping another woman creates a "ring of support" where all the women involved are leaning on one another in gratitude, support, and encouragement.